rismm/tp/docs/DeveloperGuide.md

 A RenameCommand instance is created by the `parseRenameCommand` method called by `Parser`, which ensures that the provided parameters (name and newName) are valid.

 #### Dependencies
+- `Item`: To create a new instance of the renamed item
 - `Inventory`: For getting the chosen item in the inventory
 - `Ui`: To notify the user about the successful execution of `RenameCommand`
+- `ItemStorage`: To save the renamed item onto the hard disk

 The following sequence diagram shows the execution of a RenameCommand<br>
 ![RenameCommandSequence](uml-diagrams/RenameCommandSequence.png)

 1. The `SuperTracker` class calls the `execute` method of `RenameCommand`
-2. The item object of the item to be renamed is obtained from `inventory`
+2. The item object of the item to be renamed is obtained from `Inventory`
 3. The quantity, price and expiry date are obtained from the item
 4. A new `Item` object with the given parameters (newName, quantity, price, expiry date) is created and returned to `RenameCommand`
-5. The `put` method of the `Inventory` class is called to put the new item in the inventory
+5. The `delete` method of the `Inventory` class is called to delete the old item
-6. The `delete` method of the `Inventory` class is called to delete the old item
+6. The `put` method of the `Inventory` class is called to put the new item into the inventory
 7. The `RenameCommandSuccess` method of the `Ui` class is called to notify that `RenameCommand` has been successfully executed
-8. The `saveData` method of the `FileManager` class is called to save renamed item onto the hard disk
+8. The `saveData` method of the `ItemStorage` class is called to save the renamed item onto the hard disk

 ### List Command
 The following is a class diagram of the FindCommand and its relevant dependencies<br>